Duplicate Content and Duplicate URLs in Websites

 meta tag keywords

 across all page URLs in your website.

-To check for duplicate page titles:
+To check for duplicate page titles, descriptions or headers:

 - Press the filter button.
 All URLs with duplicate titles now get shown and grouped together.